karx/tj-dictionary/docs/src/widgets/books.md

 ### How to use this widget

-Other than reading, one can select word(s), up to 4, so as to gain indepth knowledge.
+Other than reading, one can select word(s), up to 4, to gain indepth knowledge.
 The word(s) selection triggers information prompts at Explore, ExploreDescription, TwitterComp, ThreeDModelViewer, WikiDataCard and WikiSnippet widgets.

 ### Other widgets, that work well with this